Home > Basics > What Are Hard Skills? Definition and Examples

 Communication Skills

-Communication skills involve being able to effectively show and tell information and ideas to others.
-This can be as simple as writing professional emails to colleagues or as intricate as creating graphs and images to explain specific concepts.
+While general communication skills are often considered soft skills, hard communication skills involve specific ways of effectively showing and telling information and ideas to others.
+Communication skills can be as simple as writing professional emails to colleagues or as intricate as creating graphs and images to explain specific concepts.

 • Writing